ismaelcar/lighthouse/README.md

-# Lighthouse with RGB led for Arduino
+# Arduino Lighthouse with RGB led

 Lighthouse simulation using an RGB led.